Russia invades Georgia, and everybody thinks, oh, no, the oil price is going to spike way back up.

 Great to talk to you.

-I'm calm down a little bit.
+I'm calmed down a little bit.

 I said, you know, I was not a supporter of John McCain.

-I said I've put my checkbook away.
+I said, I've put my checkbook away.

 I got out my checkbook to write again, and you just shut me down.

-I said you're sabotaging McCain's candidacy and the presidency and you're handing it to Obama.
+I said, you're sabotaging McCain's candidacy and the presidency, and you're handing it to Obama.

-And I said, Well, Republicans are tired of you compromising with the Democrats.
+And I said, well, Republicans are tired of you compromising with the Democrats.

 If we wanted a Democrat plan, we would vote for him.

-We want to drill on American soil.
+We want to drill in American soil.

 I said, conservatives are excited about this.